Intilery/intilery.github.io/docs/guides/identifying-customers.md

 **Tip!** Even if you don’t use an email address or a username as a User ID, you should still send them in the analytics payload as [traits](/docs/schema/identify#traits).

+***Note:*** When looking at events or customers in the Intilery platform, you may see references to "customerId", this is the internal unique ID for the customer that Intilery assigns.
+This ID is for Intilery use only.

 ## When to call Identify

 You should make an Identify call in the following situations: